ryanwd123/dabbler/README.md

 # dabbler
 An IPython extension and sql language server (for sql text with python files) that works with DuckDB.
 This project includes a vscode extension to work with the language server.
-This project is a work in progress and there could be many bugs.
+This project is a work in progress and there still some bugs.

 Table/Query browser:
 ![screenshot of browser](images/gui_screenshot.png)